Archit-24/Tic-Tac-Toe/README.md

 - Two players take turns clicking on empty spaces to mark them with X or O.
 - The game automatically detects when a player wins or if the game ends in a draw.
 - To start a new game, click on the reset button.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).